 - Educating others about the group's topic by presenting major issues, sharing personal experiences, and suggesting opportunities for individual and collective action.

-Currently housed in Smith Hall and some of our surrounding houses and apartments, today's students continue the tradition of excellence in the Living & Learning Communities program by serving as advocates on women's issues, working to raise awareness and understanding regarding personal identity and expression, teaching others how to live healthy and more environmentally friendly, and much more.
+Currently housed in Smith Hall and some of our surrounding houses and apartments, today's students continue the tradition of excellence in the Living Learning Communities & Theme Housing program by serving as advocates on women's issues, working to raise awareness and understanding regarding personal identity and expression, teaching others how to live healthy and more environmentally friendly, and much more.

 While you may not be a live-in member, we strongly encourage you to get involved with one of the current communities this academic year.
-If there isn't a group offered that fits your needs, we hope you'll consider creating a new Living & Learning Community, or reviving a past community.
-A list of important dates, plus details on how to apply to be a part of a Living & Learning Community program, can be found on the charter process page.
+If there isn't a group offered that fits your needs, we hope you'll submit a proposal become one of our new Living Learning Communities & Theme Houses, or revive a past community.
+A list of important dates, plus details on how to apply to be a part of a Living Learning Communities & Theme Housing program, can be found on the proposal process page.